Coffee actually has acid in it…

-If you struggle at all with acid reflux and love coffee, or you just want a superb tasting coffee that is low acid and otherwise very healthy and top quality, check this one out.
+If you struggle at all with acid reflux and love coffee, or you just want a nice tasting coffee that is low acid and otherwise very healthy and top quality, check this one out.

 Well, What Is It!?

-You can go to their website here, it’s a coffee company called Lifeboost.
+It’s a coffee company called Lifeboost.